 A little yoga in the morning, evening or even on lunch break will help you to reduce stress and increase focus.
 Aside from the natural benefits of Yoga, this is also effective in releasing stress, improving your mood and increasing mindfulness

 Are you an insomniac?
 When it comes to bedtime, Yoga has a lot of benefits.
 Yoga before bed may calm down your body and your mind.
 It helps you relax, fall asleep faster, and get more rest, so if you get up every morning, you’ll feel fresh and active.
 Yoga can be also the ideal technique to unwind your mind.

 The combination of pranayama and asana relaxes your body and mind, allowing you for a more soothing and deep sleep.
-So why not make it a part of your night-time routine?
+So why not make it a part of your nighttime routine?
 Yoga is extremely beneficial to the mind and the body that it can do wonderful things when it comes to bedtime.

 3. Yoga Stabilises the Nervous System

 Today, with so many of us under stress and living lifestyles that are continuously on the go, our nerves have to take on a lot of stress and pressure just to keep up with the demands of life.
 Fortunately, yoga has a direct beneficial effect on the nervous system.
-Not only yoga helps relieve stress, it also gives benefits to maintain a clear and sharp mind, delaying the onset of certain nervous system disorders.
+Not only yoga helps relieve stress, but it also gives benefits to maintaining a clear and sharp mind, delaying the onset of certain nervous system disorders.